 - Let your white chocolate sit in the hot butter as you mix up the dough.
 Then use a whisk to combine so that no chunks remain.
 If you need to zap the mixture in the microwave to melt any stray bits, that’s fine.
 I find white chocolate bars melt easier than chips, so that’s another option.

 - These white chocolate raspberry bars can be made with all sorts of other jams and preserves.
 I’d love blackberry, black currant, or apricot versions.

-- Feel free to sprinkle a few slivered almond on top if you’re a nut lover!
+- Feel free to sprinkle a few slivered almonds on top if you’re a nut lover!